rust-lang/book/src/ch17-02-trait-objects.md

 * The return type isn’t `Self`.
 * There are no generic type parameters.

-The `Self` keyword is an alias for the type on which we’re implementing the traits or methods.
+`Self` is a keyword.
+It represents the type for which we’re implementing the traits or methods.
 Trait objects must be object safe because once you’ve used a trait object, Rust no longer knows the concrete type that’s implementing that trait.
 If a trait method returns the concrete `Self` type, but a trait object forgets